peteroupc/peteroupc.github.io/estimation.md

 <a id=Requests_and_Open_Questions></a>
 ## Requests and Open Questions

+There is one request on randomized estimation:

 Assume we have an _oracle_, or "black box", that produces independent random numbers _X_ with a known lower and upper bound, but an unknown mean.
 Given this oracle and possibly a second source of randomness (such as unbiased random bits), are there results that give an algorithm that approximates _f_(**E**[_X_]) with a user-specified error bound, ideally using as few samples from the oracle as possible?
-Here, _f_ is a known function of a single variable.
+Here, _f_ is a known function belonging to a given class of functions.

 The algorithm should&mdash;

 - ensure the expected (absolute) error and/or mean squared error is within a user-specified error tolerance, or if that is not possible,
-- return an estimate that is within a user-specified tolerance on the absolute error or relative error with probability greater than 1 minus _&delta;_, where _&delta;_ is a user-specified tolerance.
+- return an estimate that is within a user-specified tolerance on the absolute error or relative error with probability greater than 1 minus _&delta;_, where _&delta;_ is user-specified.

 The classes of functions _f_ that are of interest are: